Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 Meanwhile, the children learn the playful handling of money in the role of customers.

-Which and how many products can they actually afford from their play money?
+Which and how many products can they afford from their play money?

 What do they want to spend the money on?

-These and even more fundamental questions have to be answered in a merchant’s shop while playing.
+These and even more fundamental questions must be answered in a merchant’s shop while playing.

-In a shop, children can try out different ways of doing things, and even school-weary children can learn basic arithmetic without even realizing it.
+Children can try different ways of doing things in a shop, and even school-weary children can learn basic arithmetic without even realizing it.

 Role models in a merchant’s shop